Wolverine (character): 1970s

 Following Giant-Size X-Men, the X-Men comic was revived with issue #94 (August 1975), drawn by Cockrum and written by Chris Claremont.
 Wolverine is initially overshadowed by the other characters, although he creates tension in the team as he is attracted to Cyclops' girlfriend, Jean Grey.
 As the series progressed, Claremont considered dropping Wolverine from the comic; Cockrum's successor, artist John Byrne, championed the character, later explaining that as a Canadian himself he did not want to see the only Canadian character dropped.
 Byrne modeled his rendition of Wolverine on actor Paul D'Amato, who played Dr. Hook in the sports film Slap Shot (1977).
 Cockrum introduced another costume for Wolverine in the final issue of his run, but it was dropped at the start of Byrne's run because he found it difficult to draw.

 Wolverine was first drawn without his mask in X-Men #98 (April 1976); his distinctive hairstyle became one of his trademarks.
 The same issue also established that Wolverine's claws are an integrated part of his anatomy.
 X-Men #100 introduces the "fastball special", a combat maneuver in which the super-strong Colossus throws Wolverine at a distance as if he were a projectile weapon; this tactic recurs in many future battles.
 Stories of the late 1970s establish Wolverine's murky past and unstable nature, which he battles to keep in check.
 Wolverine's name was revealed as "Logan" in X-Men #103 (February 1977); Claremont drew inspiration from Canada's Mount Logan, liking "the idea [of] the tallest mountain being the name of the shortest character".
 Beginning with X-Men #107 (October 1977), Wolverine began wearing a new brown-and-tan costume.
 X-Men #116 (December 1978) first introduces Wolverine's healing factor, and issue #124 (August 1979) first suggests that he has a reinforced skeleton.
-The same year, Wolverine appeared in his first solo story, in Marvel Comic UK #335 (March 1979).
+The same year, Wolverine appeared in his first solo story, "At the Sign of the Lion", published in the UK in Marvel Comic #335 (March 1979).